Karma-Finance/karma-scores/Karma-Bond/Contracts/Karma-CustomBond/docs/README.md

 - The vesting term must be initialized first with `setBondTerms(VESTING, ...)`
 - Once the Custom Bond contract is initialized, users can start purchasing bonds

+- Requirements:
+  - The `currentDebt()` value must be equal to 0 when calling this method

 ```java
 @External
 public void initializeBond (